Skip To Main Content

 Three key 401(k) facts to know

 1. Withdrawal rules.
 A 401(k) plan is meant to be a retirement savings plan, which means you can’t withdraw the funds until age 59½ or you meet other criteria outlined by the IRS.
 If you do need to withdraw the funds earlier, you’ll pay a 10% penalty tax as well as income taxes.
-This comparison chart from the IRS explains the withdrawal rules in more detail for Traditional 401(k) versus Roth 401(k) plans.
+This comparison chart link opens in a new window from the IRS explains the withdrawal rules in more detail for Traditional 401(k) versus Roth 401(k) plans.

 3. What happens when you leave your job.
 Ward notes that if you leave your job, you may have the following options for your account balance: Move it to an Individual Retirement Account (IRA), move it to your new employer’s plan, keep it with your current employer or withdraw the money from your account.
 “If you’re not immediately sure which option is best for you, you have 60 days to take the funds and transfer them into one of the options above,” he says.
 Your financial advisor can help you understand the pros and cons of different options.